Michael Kelso

 Michael Christopher Kelso is a fictional character and one of the four male leads on Fox Network's That '70s Show, portrayed by Ashton Kutcher.
 Described in the show as tall, lanky and long-haired, Kelso was considered a simple-minded person until he moved to Chicago in the eighth season.
-Throughout the show, Kelso is depicted as a stereotypical "himbo", or an attractive, masculine person who relies upon their attractive nature excessively.
-He spends most of the series in a mutually parasitic relationship with the similarly-depicted Jackie Burkhart, whom he continues to obsess over following their breakups, which are a recurring plot-point in the series.
+Throughout the show, Kelso is depicted as a stereotypical "himbo": an attractive, but unintelligent male.
+He spends most of the series in an on-and-off relationship with Jackie Burkhart (played by Mila Kunis), whom he continues to obsess over following their breakups, a recurring plot-point in the series.

-In spite of his purported stupidity, Kelso is shown on several occasions not to be immature, merely unmotivated, displaying startling intelligence unbecoming of his usual personality or hi-jinx occasionally.
-Near the end of the series, Kelso becomes one of the first characters to completely break away from adolescence and into adulthood when he impregnates a girl with whom he had a one-night stand.
-To his friends' surprise, Kelso took responsibility for the child, moving to Chicago to take a job to support and be near his newborn daughter.
+In spite of his purported stupidity, Kelso is shown on several occasions not to be immature, but merely unmotivated, displaying startling intelligence unbecoming of his usual personality.
+Near the end of the series, Kelso becomes one of the first characters to completely break away from adolescence and into adulthood when, as part of the plot-line, he impregnates a girl with whom he had a one-night stand.
+To his friends' surprise, Kelso took responsibility for the child, moving to Chicago to take a job to support and be near his new-born daughter.